lab1092/blender-manual_ja/manual/game_engine/logic/sensors/joystick.rst

 Button
-   Specify the :guilabel:`button number` to use.
+   Specify the *button number* to use.